mhsayby/IOS-Social-App-Lifie/README.md

 There maybe a warning saying that Appirater implements a deprecated method.
 Appirater is installed by Pods and this warning still exists after updating Pods.
 This file is read-only so I can not modified.

 I realize the goal to create an app, let users release posts, and then present them in a rotatable way.
 There are still a bunch of stuff which can be added but are unavailable yet because of time limitation.
-The amount of code so far has been much larger than I expected.
+The amount of code so far has been much larger than I expected for a one-person team.
 However, I do think I have built a pretty good structure and am looking forward to continue with it afterwards.